Licancabur Lake: Environmental conditions

 Licancabur Lake is exposed to extreme climatic conditions, including low air pressure, strong insolation and strong temperature fluctuations.
-The climate at Licancabur Lake is arid and strong evaporation is prevalent.
+The entire region has been arid for the entire Holocene and strong evaporation is prevalent.
+Shorelines around numerous lakes indicate that in the past, water levels were higher.

 Air temperatures at Licancabur Lake range from 5 to -25 C during the daytime and -25 to -45 C at night.
 The air pressure is less than half that at sea level.
 Water temperatures at the lake bottom are almost always below 0 C although one measurement in 1984 indicated a temperature of 6 C. Such warming may be caused by geothermal heat from the volcano.